Rocket Languages Review: Pros and Cons to Consider Before Buying in 2024

 The audio lessons that are the backbone of this program begin with very basic conversations.
 It’s a start-slow and build-up approach that makes getting into the language learning pool relatively comfortable.

 Learners begin the lesson by listening to a podcast.
 Each podcast is between 10 and 20 minutes long, and it includes an English-speaking host as well as multiple native speakers.

 For the purposes of the review, I chose the first lesson of the German Level 2 course.
-This lesson revolved around “Last Weekend” and featured a conversation between two German native speakers, Sandra and Matias, and what they did the previous weekend.
+This is Lesson 9.1, entitled “Last Weekend.”

 After the dialogue, the podcast host walks the learner through the vocabulary and grammar of the conversation in English and instructs on how to participate in such a conversation in real life.
 The host then prompts the learner to repeat what they hear and respond to prompts with the help of native speakers.

 Below the audio lesson player is a “Play It!” box, which allows learners to see the translations of the dialogue as they hear just the conversation, with the additional option to practice speaking via the microphone for either person’s lines.
 Below this is a “Lesson Vocabulary” box with the important phrases from the conversation.